CSEC Prevention Toolkit for Communities & Businesses

 Based on Polaris Project, research these are the actions-steps that faith-based organizations should take prior to getting involved with servicing survivors of human trafficking.

-• Partner: Building partnerships with organizations servicing survivors.
-Combatting human trafficking requires the collaboration of actors from the entire community.
+- Partner: Building partnerships with organizations servicing survivors.
+Fighting human trafficking requires the collaboration of actors from the entire community.
 Partner with local organizations that are already doing the work and servicing survivors.

 Toolkit for Parents, Guardians, and Caregivers